magicalsoup/Highschool/Grade 9/French/FSF1DZ/Notes.md

 ** Never translate word for word from English!**

 # Passe Compose
+- Use it for specific things that happened at a specfic time.
+  - eg. I broke my arm last night
 - Past - tense in french
 - Je parle --> Je parlé
 > I talk --> I talked